The Exit 8: Development

 The Exit 8 was developed by Japanese indie developer Kotake Create, also known as Kotakenotokeke, who developed the game in Unreal Engine 5.
-He previously worked for 4 years as a 3D Artist at a Japanese game developer before leaving the company to work on a games as a solo developer.
+He previously worked for four years as a 3D artist at a Japanese game developer before leaving the company to work on games as a solo developer.
 Whilst holding a session at Indie Developers Conference 2024, Kotake laid out three reasons as to why he developed The Exit 8; wanting to release a game on Steam, wanting to make a game in a shorter time span as another game he was working on called Strange Shadows was taking a long time, and wanting to make a game that would sell in order to finance living expenses and development.
 Elsewhere, he also expressed that he had a desire to make games set in underground passageways.
 In an interview with Japanese website Game Makers, Kotake stated that the game took over nine months to develop, split between six months of planning and prototyping and three months of final development.

 In the initial concept for the game, the player would have been able to board a subway train.
 However, due to development restraints, the concept was dropped to just the corridor setting; the train aspects were later reused as the setting for The Exit 8s sequel.
 Kotake stated that he liked the surreal atmosphere of confined spaces such as underground passageways, which inspired him to create a game based on loops.
 Another influence for the looping mechanic during development was the 2021 adventure game Twelve Minutes, which featured a mechanic where the events of the game would loop after twelve minutes.
 In light of being asked why he chose the number 8 for the game's title, Kotake responded in a tweet that he chose the number casually and just felt that number was just right, though he also stated that he associated 8 with the concept of infinity which linked to the idea of loops.
-Kotake outlined that the looping mechanic became a difficult part of the development cycle, but it was resolved by creating two passageways with the same structure that would become connected when the player's route actives a trigger that moves the passageways together.
+Kotake outlined that the looping mechanic became a difficult part of the development cycle, but it was resolved by creating two passageways with the same structure that would become connected when the player's route activates a trigger that moves the passageways together.